 Cryptoeconomics – the link with economics

 The term cryptoeconomics is one that can misguide people to think of it as an application of some level of economics, which it is not.
 It is not either a microeconomic or macroeconomic application.
 The only link it has to mechanism design would be a type of game theory, where the best strategies are designed to obtain the best outcome.
 In cryptoeconomics, we employ the best economic theories to design a mechanism that would help produce an equilibrium outcome.

 The theories used to design a mechanism in cryptoeconomics mainly involve software and cryptography in a decentralized and distributed system.
 Incentives could prove to be a good security model for some time but nothing can be said about the future.
 The success of a security model mainly depends on the ability to gauge how people would react to certain things.

 Some applications of cryptoeconomics

 Different systems in operation today employs cryptoeconomics at the heart of it.
 One such system is the consensus protocol.
-The consensus protocol in blockchain sets the platform for a reliable agreement without having to depend on a centralised trust party.
-In the case of bitcoin, this is known as proof of work consensus, as the miners are required to commit the work initially in terms of electricity and hardware before being allowed to participate in the mining process and seeking rewards.
+The consensus protocol in blockchain sets the platform for a reliable agreement without having to depend on a centralized trust party.
+In the case of Bitcoin, this is known as proof of work consensus, as the miners are required to commit the work initially in terms of electricity and hardware before being allowed to participate in the mining process and seeking rewards.